Top 10 Highest Mountains in Nepal

 Position in Nepal: 7th

-Manaslu Circuit Trek and Tsum Valley Trek are some of the most sought isolated treks with a breathtaking birds-eye view of Manaslu, among many other mountains.
+Manaslu Circuit Trek and Tsum Valley Trek are some of the most sought-after isolated treks with a breathtaking birds-eye view of Manaslu, among many other mountains.
 Manaslu Circuit Trek passes through the spectacular Larkya La Pass.
 Tsum Valley is also a sacred valley for people following Buddhism, so the trek is a spiritual experience if nothing else.

 Brief Climbing History of Mt.
 Manaslu

-Annapurna I (8091m) -The Goddess of the Harvest
+Annapurna I (8091—The Goddess of the Harvest)

 Elevation: 8091m/26,545ft